Im Buch

 Seite 83

-... appear in NP's associated with existential claims ; ( b ) certain present and perfective subjunctives are also associated with existential claims ; and ( c ) the semantic difference between indicatives and subjunctives is maintained ...
+... associated with existential claims ; ( b ) certain present and perfective subjunctives are also associated with existential claims ; and ( c ) the semantic difference between indicatives and subjunctives is maintained not only in these ...

-... appear in NP's associated with existential claims ; ( b ) certain present and perfective subjunctives are also associated with existential claims ; and ( c ) the semantic difference between indicatives and subjunctives is maintained ...
+... associated with existential claims ; ( b ) certain present and perfective subjunctives are also associated with existential claims ; and ( c ) the semantic difference between indicatives and subjunctives is maintained not only in these ...

 Seite 342